ChatHub19/ChatHub/README.md

 ```
 ## Synchronize the repository to a folder

-Install the latest version of [git](https://git-scm.com/downloads) with the default settings.
+Run the following command to download the latest version from the server:
-Then open a terminal, navigate to a suitable folder and run the following command:

 ```
 git clone https://github.com/Momo00o0/ChatHub.git
 ```

-To download the latest version from the server, run the following file. **Warning:** All local changes will be reset.
+> Install the latest version of [git](https://git-scm.com/downloads) with the default settings.
+> **Warning:** All local changes will be reset.

 **Windows**
 ```